radiumone-engage/r1-engage-unity/README.md

 	}
 ````

 Register these three handlers in the onEnable method and unregister them in the onDisable method of your script.
+It is important to carefully choose which object or scene in your application will implement the script for registering and handling the rewards/completed offers callbacks.
+Since your application may be notified at any time by these callbacks, you want to attach your script to a game element that is fairly permanent (doesn't tend to unload and reload) because once the advertising engine attempts to notify the application of a reward or completed offer, it will not repeat the notification.
+It's a one-time event so you app needs to be listening.

 ```
 	void OnEnable()